crackedsnowboard/project-maven/README.md

  3) Providing more metrics of measurement for instances where total time is not as accurate (i.e. number of push-ups in a day)

-## Code Highlight

-By using data-attributes, the handlebar #each function, and a conditional statement, I was able to dynamically generate buttons that not only change text but also change functionality after being clicked.

-When the button is associated with an order that has not been "devoured", the click function pushes that item to the second list.
-If the item is in the "devoured" list, that same button will now act as a delete button.
 ______________

 ## Take_Aways
-MVC works really well to compartmentalize file structures.
-However, it requires a strong understanding of many moving parts that can take some time to fully understand.

 ## Technologies_Used